SSyncropel Docs

 Linux

-spl serve --stop # graceful daemon shutdown
+spl stop # graceful instance shutdown

 rm ~/.local/bin/spl # remove the binary